Recent Client Success Stories

 Alternatively, some lawyers prefer a flat fee arrangement for services.
 And still, other attorneys operate on a contingency fee basis.

 A contingency fee means that the lawyer’s payment is contingent upon winning your case, and their fee is a percentage of the settlement or judgment.
-Additionally, lawyers who work on a contingency fee only collect compensation when they successfully resolve your case.
+Additionally, employment lawyers who work on a contingency fee only collect compensation when they successfully resolve your case.

 At King & Siegel, we only accept employment cases on a contingency basis, meaning you only pay for our time if we recover money for you.
 Contact us to discuss your needs and let one of our skilled attorneys answer all your fee-related questions.